mozilla/addons-server/docs/topics/api/reviews.rst

 .. http:get:: /api/v3/addons/addon/(int:id|string:slug|string:guid)/reviews/

+    :query string filter: The :ref:`filter <review-filtering-param>` to apply.
     :>json int count: The number of results for this query.
     :>json string next: The URL of the next page of results.
     :>json string previous: The URL of the previous page of results.
     :>json array results: An array of :ref:`reviews <review-detail-object>`.

+.. _review-filtering-param:

+   By default, the review list API will only return not-deleted reviews.
+You can change that with the ``filter=with_deleted`` query parameter, which requires the Addons:Edit permission.

 ----------------------
 List reviews by a user